timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2024-12-03
+# Objectives for Today 2024-12-04

-- Commit the Stream Helper changes for OAUTH
+- Unboxing of Cool Thing
-- Physics of Tires, Introduce the Problem
+- Physics of Tires, Be Persistent!
-- Dig into Turbo Boom! slightly, why doesn't the installed version run?
-(Is it the save settings/etc)

 ## Events / Notices / Coming Soon